lentyaishe/masa-exam/README.md

 | Mary Smith | Klark Smith (07-2134897) |
 | Patrice Raymond | Orphan |

-SELECT first_name.parent, last_name.parent, first_name.student, last_name.student, phone.parent FROM parent INNER JOIN
+SELECT first_name.student, last_name.student, first_name.parent, last_name.parent, phone.parent FROM parent LEFT JOIN
 student ON parent.id = student.id;

 18. **Write a method in JS/TS that gets as an argument an array of numbers and returns the sum of all array members**. *=> 5 points*